Table of Contents

 This does not mean sorrow is not a valid emotion.
 Suppressing emotions may lead to negative results such as “strong stress responses” and may lead to an unhealthy lifestyle.
 One response to challenges and failure in life is looking at the things we could learn from suffering.
 Much developed resourcefulness to survive.
 Some became stronger in the process, others became wise.
 Knowing that tribulation is not the end in itself is a good way to stay joyful and hopeful.

 For Christians, being joyful in the midst of the challenges means clinging to their faith that Jesus is in control of their situation.
-They are also clinging to hope that it gets better through time and their suffering will be rewarded in the future.
+They are also clinging to hope that it gets better through time and that their suffering will be rewarded in the future.

 Rejoice with those who rejoice